ethz-asl/autolabel/README.md

 The scene directory structure is as follows:
 ```
+raw_rgb/        # Raw distorted color frames.
 rgb/            # Undistorted color frames either as png or jpg.
   00000.jpg
   00001.jpg
   ...
-raw_rgb/        # Raw distorted color frames.
+raw_depth/      # Raw original distorted depth frames.
-depth/          # 16 bit grayscale png images where values are in millimeters.
+  00000.png     # 16 bit grayscale png images where values are in millimeters.
-  00000.png     # Depth frames might be smaller in size than the rgb frames.
+  00001.png     # Depth frames might be smaller in size than the rgb frames.
-  00001.png     # Undistorted to match a perfect pinhole camera model.
   ...
-raw_depth/      # Raw original distorted depth frames.
+depth/          # Undistorted frames to match a perfect pinhole camera model.
+  00000.png
+  00001.png
+  ...
 pose/
   00000.txt       # 4 x 4 world to camera transform.
   00001.txt